-The sponsor company will create a full pass application on the third-party portal, AirportGateway [®], (often still referred to as ID Gateway).
+The sponsor company will create a full pass application on the third-party portal, AirportGateway [®], (sometimes still referred to as ID Gateway).

 These guidelines advise which documents you would need to add to an application.
-A summary is also created as you complete the application on the portal which should be used as a checklist before submitting.
+As you complete the application on the AirportGateway [®] portal a summary of documents is displayed.
+Use that summary as a checklist before submitting.